leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ## Risks and assumptions

-The main risk of the project is, not succeding in the creation of a well presentable pixel image containing the needed interval of rubik cubes, as such a software program will be use for the creation of a pixel image, that originate from a real image while considering the fact that one image pixel is the same as one cube pixel.
+The main risk of the project is, not succeding in the creation of a well presentable pixel image containing the needed interval of rubik cubes, as such a software program will be use for the creation of a pixel image, that originate from a real image while considering the fact that one image pixel is the same as one cube pixel, by so doing, we are sure of neither exceeding nor not reaching the desired interval of rubiks cube for the fresco.

 ## Non-functional requirements